 I hope this brief overview gives you a flavour of life at Craigmount.
 Our experienced and dynamic staff team is very proud to work here and always go the extra mile for our young people.
 Please do not hesitate to get in touch if you want to find out more – especially if you are a prospective parent.
 I would be delighted to hear from you.
 Enjoy our website.

 Recent NewsView all

-Dear Parents and Carers Next week we will have the first of three assemblies across the session which focus on Time for Reflection.
+Dear Parents and Carers This week we will have the second of three assemblies across the session which focus on Time for Reflection.
 All Scottish Schools are responsible for delivering Time for Reflection in a way that is suited to their own particular needs.
-However, some come features are that Time for Reflection: “… provides opportunities […]
+However, some come features are that Time for Reflection: “… provides […]